The deepest, nerdiest baseball history podcast there isFor the true fans

 Baseball history is often flattened into milestones, firsts, and trivia.
 Dates are listed, names are remembered, and eras are reduced to a handful of familiar talking points.
 This show is built on the belief that the real story of baseball lives in the space between those summaries.

-Baseball History Time Machine treats the game as a continuous, human story.
+The Baseball History Time Machine treats the game as a continuous, human story.
 A sport shaped by people making decisions in specific moments, under specific pressures, with consequences that were rarely obvious at the time.

 Rules change for reasons.
 Records emerge from context.
 Dynasties rise because something else was breaking underneath.
 Even the strangest detours, the failed leagues, forgotten players, and short-lived ideas, often tell us more about baseball than the moments that made it into the textbooks.